 As your tummy grows, your abdominal muscles get stretched and elongated.
 While this is normal, it can impact your spine especially if you had poor abdominal tone before pregnancy.
 Pregnancy is not an illness, but a condition that requires a healthy body.
 Also, changes in the center of gravity place excessive stress on spinal muscles as well as other core muscles responsible for holding up the body in an upright posture.
 So, the key to avoiding back pain during pregnancy is to ensure proper core muscle strength before pregnancy.

-How to Relieve Back Pain During Pregnancy?
+How to Relieve a Painful Back During Pregnancy?

 Life is all about the little things.
 The little things we do can have huge impacts.
 When it comes to back pain and pregnancy, a minor change in lifestyle or habit can make a world of difference.
 So, with that in mind, we have the following suggestions for expecting mothers: